toggle mobile menu Menu

 Morning sickness

-Morning sickness is nausea, sometimes with vomiting, caused by hormones released by a woman's body during pregnancy.
-Morning sickness occurs most often during the first three months of pregnancy.
+Morning sickness is nausea, sometimes with vomiting, likely caused by hormones released during pregnancy.
+Morning sickness occurs most often during the first several months of pregnancy.

-Some women find that nausea and vomiting are worst in the morning.
+Sometimes the nausea and vomiting are worse in the morning.
 But symptoms can occur at any time of the day or night.
-Most women feel better at the beginning of the second trimester.
+Most people feel better in the second trimester.
 But some continue to feel ill throughout their pregnancies.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Healthwise is a URAC accredited health web site content provider.
 Privacy Policy.
 How this information was developed to help you make better health decisions.